Help and support

 Services at the University of Sussex

-The University of Sussex has excellent support services, such as the Student Life Centre where you can get advice and guidance on issues such as accommodation, fees, disabilities, mental health and learning needs.
+The Student Life Centre is the place to get advice and guidance on issues such as accommodation, fees, disabilities, mental health and learning needs.
 Friendly and experienced support staff also run groups and workshops to help you with university life.

 You’ll find a dentist, pharmacy and health centre on campus and a drop-in health centre in Brighton.
-The health centres provide medical care under the UK’s National Health Service (NHS) and are available to students from overseas who are on a full-time course of six months or more and register with the doctors on arrival.
+The health centres provide medical care under the UK’s National Health Service (NHS).
+They are available to students from overseas who are on a full-time course of six months or more and register with the doctors on arrival.

 Most academic buildings are accessible by wheelchair, although access routes can take longer.
 Sussex welcomes students of all abilities and will ensure their needs are taken into account during their time at the University.